An image showcasing the step-by-step process of cleaning candle holders

-It is essential to clean candle holders regularly in order to maintain their appearance and functionality.
-Over time, wax accumulation can cause these decorative items to appear dull or dirty.
-However, with the right techniques and tools, it is relatively easy to restore their original shine.
+It is important to regularly clean candle holders to keep them looking their best and functioning properly.
+As time passes, build-up of wax can make these decorative pieces look dull or dirty.
+But with the correct methods and equipment, it is quite simple to bring back their original sparkle.

 In this article, I will guide you through the step-by-step process of cleaning candle holders, whether they are made of glass or metal.
 I will also provide tips on removing wax from candlestick holders and preventing future residue.
 Additionally, I will share special care instructions for scented candle holders.